Solvik/migrate-s3-bucket/README.md

 # migrate-s3-bucket

 Efficiently and securely migrate S3 buckets from one source to another with this high-performance Go script.
-Designed for seamless migration processes, whether you're dealing with billions of items or ensuring minimal downtime for your services, our tool streamlines your operations.
+Designed for seamless migration processes, whether you're dealing with billions of items or ensuring minimal downtime for your services, this tool requires setting your source bucket to read-only mode.
+Additionally, it necessitates a process capable of attempting to fetch data from the new bucket and, if needed, falling back to the old bucket — akin to a CDN's operation.
+This setup ensures data integrity and availability throughout the migration process.

 ## Features